-'''

-usage: ksconf unarchive [-h] [--dest DIR] [--app-name NAME]

-[--default-dir DIR] [--exclude EXCLUDE] [--keep KEEP]

-[--allow-local]

-[--git-sanity-check {off, changed, untracked, ignored}]

-[--git-mode {nochange,stage,commit}] [--no-edit]

-[--git-commit-args GIT_COMMIT_ARGS]

-SPL

-Install or overwrite an existing app in a git-friendly way.

-If the app already exists, steps will be taken to upgrade it safely.

-The 'default' folder can be redirected to another path (i.e., 'default.d/10-

-→upstream' or

-other desirable path if you're using the 'ksconf combine' tool to manage extra

-\rightarrowlayers).

-positional arguments:

-SPL

-The path to the archive to install.

-optional arguments:

--h, --help

-show this help message and exit

---dest DIR

-Set the destination path where the archive will be

-extracted.
+usage: ksconf unarchive [-h] [dest DIR] [app-name NAME] [default-dir DIR] [exclude EXCLUDE] [keep KEEP] [allow-local] [git-sanity-check {off,changed,untracked,ignored}] [git-mode {nochange,stage,commit}] [no-edit] [git-commit-args GIT_COMMIT_ARGS] SPL Install or overwrite on existing app in a git-friendly way.
+If the app already exis ts, steps will be taken to upgrade it safely. n be redirected to another path (i.e., 'default.d/10- ⇔upstream' or other desirable path if you're using the 'ksconf combine' tool to manage extra ⇔layers). positional arguments: SPL The path to the archive to install. optional arguments: -h,help show this help message and exit dest DIR Set the destination path where the archive will be extracted.
 By default, the current directory is used.

-Sane values include: etc/apps, etc/deployment-apps,

-and so on.

---app-name NAME

-The app name to use when expanding the archive.
-By

-default, the app name is taken from the archive as the

-top-level path included in the archive (by

-convention).

---default-dir DIR

-Name of the directory where the default contents will

-be stored.
-This is a useful feature for apps that use

-a dynamic default directory that's created and managed

-(continues on next page)

-'''
+Sane values include: etc/apps, etc/deployment-apps, and so on. app-name NAME The app name to use when expanding the archive.
+By default, the app name is taken from the archive as the top-level path included in the archive (by convention). default-dir DIR Name of the directory where the default contents will be stored.
+This is a useful feature for apps that use a dynamic default directory that's created and managed by the 'combine' mode. exclude EXCLUDE, -e - ,, Add a file pattern to exclude from extraction.
+Splunk's pseudo-glob patterns are supported here. '' for any non-directory match, '' for ANY (including directories), and '?' for a single character. keep KEEP, -k KEEP Specify a pattern for files to preserve during an upgrade.
+Repeat this argument to keep multiple patterns. allow-local Allow local/ and local.meta files to be extracted from the archive. git-sanity-check {o ff,changed,untracked,ignored} By default, 'git status' is run on the destination folder to detect working tree or index modifications before the unarchive process start.
+Sanity check choices go from least restrictive to most thorough: 'off' prevents all safety checks. 'changed' aborts only upon local modifications to files tracked by git. (continues on next page)